Understanding Liability in Nursing Home Abuse Cases

 - Use of unreasonable or dangerous physical restraints.

 Proving that a nursing home committed these acts of abuse or neglect can be challenging.
-Our attorneys regularly have to comb through extensive hiring and supervision records in order to find the evidence we need.
+Our attorney regularly has to comb through extensive hiring and supervision records in order to find the evidence we need.
 And in cases when the nursing home is not the only party liable for the injuries, that search can be even more difficult.

 Third parties can also be held liable for some instances of abuse